AndreyUtka/redux-rx-middleware/README.md

 }
 ```

-Why does it maped one async action to many sync actions?
+Why does it mapped one async action to many sync actions?
-In genernal overivew the async action can has one type but different state:
+In genernal overivew the async action can has one type but different states:

 ```
 ({type: "GET_USERS", sequence: "start" })